Florence Canning: Early life

 Canning was born in Hereford on 19 May 1863.
-She was the eldest daughter of the Reverend Thomas Canning, vicar of Tupsley and his wife Elizabeth Hampden Phillips.
-Florence had six siblings, four brothers and two sisters, one of whom, Frances Ethel Canning, became an author and Conservative Church suffragist Little is known about Florence’s early life; she appears on the 1871 census as a scholar, but then subsequent census records have no information on occupation or profession.
+She was the eldest daughter of the Reverend Thomas Canning, vicar of Tupsley, and his wife Elizabeth Hampden Phillips.
+Florence had six siblings, four brothers and two sisters, one of whom, Frances Ethel Canning, became an author and Conservative Church suffragist.
 She performed with a number of other pupils of Dr Herbert Wareing in a concert at the Public Hall in Worcester in July 1889.

+Canning became a professional artist and exhibited her paintings at exhibitions in Hereford and London.

 Activism

 Canning joined the Women’s Social and Political Union (WSPU) in 1906.
-She appears on the Suffragette Roll of Honour having been imprisoned at least twice, firstly in 1908 when she was sent to Holloway Prison after being arrested on a deputation to the Prime Minister.
+She appears on the Suffragette Roll of Honour, having been imprisoned at least twice, firstly in 1908 when she was sent to Holloway Prison after being arrested on a deputation to the Prime Minister.

-Florence convalesced on more than on occasion at Eagle House, Batheaston (home of the Blathwayt family) where she planted an Oregon cedar at Annie’s Arboretum on 25 April 1909.
-She was injured in the Black Friday protests on 18 November 1910 but never regained her health, being subsequently diagnosed with breast cancer.
-Florence was elected as Chairman of the Executive of the Church League for Women's Suffrage (CLWS) in early 1912 before ill-health later forced her to resign.
+Canning convalesced on more than on occasion at Eagle House, Batheaston (home of the Blathwayt family) where she planted an Oregon cedar at Annie’s Arboretum on 25 April 1909.
+Canning was injured in the Black Friday protests on 18 November 1910 but never regained her health, being subsequently diagnosed with breast cancer.
+When the 1911 census was taken, she participated in the suffragette boycott and evaded being enumerated.

+Canning was elected as Chair of the Executive of the Church League for Women's Suffrage (CLWS) in early 1912, before ill-health later forced her to resign.
 She did attend the General Council meeting of the CLWS which took place in Brighton in July 1913, and appears in a photograph taken by Muriel Darton alongside other delegates including two Indian women.
 Canning was “most decidedly in favour” of the ordination of women, in correspondence to Ursula Roberts dating from 1913.

-Newspaper reports show Florence travelling the country to speak about suffrage, with her last public act being a member of a deputation to the King in May 1914, when she was once again arrested.
+Newspaper reports show Canning travelling the country to speak about suffrage, travelling as far as the Isle of Skye and Dublin.
+Her last public act was as a member of a deputation to the King in May 1914, when she was once again arrested.
 In addition to the CWLS and the WSPU, Canning was a speaker on behalf of the Conservative and Unionist Women's Franchise Association (CUWFA).
 She was said to be ‘an indefatigable worker and most effective speaker’.
 She also worked for the East London Federation of Suffragettes, established by Sylvia Pankhurst.